 But up until now, none of my son’s friends have had a same-sex couple as parents.
 My son thinks of marriage as two people who really like each other.
 He wants to marry Tina, the girl who sits next to him in kindergarten because, “She has cute cheeks and a big head.”
 He’s too young to understand what a sexual preference means and still can’t figure out why he and I can’t get married someday.

 When it comes to differences, I always try to be age-appropriately honest with my kids.
 When my son asked if he could marry a girl, I said yes.
-When he asked if he could marry a boy, I said yes.
+When he asked if he could marry a boy, I said yes (in some parts of the world!).
 But we left it at that, and he didn’t ask why.
-But I’m curious to see if being around Aidan’s two Dads brings up other questions from my son, questions I’m not ready to tackle just yet.
+But I’m curious to see if being around Aidan’s two dads brings up other questions from my son, questions I’m not ready to tackle just yet.

-And then of course, there’s the potential “kids all have diarrhea of the mouth” syndrome that will automatically force my son to say something embarrassing or inappropriate to Aidan’s two Dads.
+And then of course, there’s the potential “kids all have diarrhoea of the mouth” syndrome that will automatically force my son to say something embarrassing or inappropriate to Aidan’s dads.
 This, mind you, is the same child who would walk up to any overweight person he saw on the street and say, “You have a big tummy” as if he was providing a public service.
-The potential for him to say something uncomfortable to Aidan's Dads is high.
+The potential for him to say something uncomfortable to the dads is high.
 We proceed into the party with caution.

-We thank Aidan and his Dads for the party and get in the car to head home.
+We thank Aidan and his dads for the party and get in the car to head home.
 We’ve got a long car ride home and my son is quiet for most of the ride.
-A few minutes before home, he brings up the subject of Aidan having two Dads.
-"Mommy," he says quietly from the back of the car.
-“How come Aidan doesn’t have a Mommy?" he asks.
+A few minutes before home, he brings up the subject of Aidan having two dads.
+“Mummy,” he says quietly from the back of the car.
+“How come Aidan doesn’t have a mummy?” he asks.
 I tell him I don’t know.
 That’s just how Aidan’s family looks.
-“Will I ever not have a Mommy?" he asks cautiously.
-I assure him that he’ll always have a Mummy.
+“Will I ever not have a mummy?” he asks cautiously.
+I assure him that he’ll always have a mummy.
 That’s just how his family looks.